In-Vivo-Group/embedded-blast/BLAST.md

 2. Extension: Can embeddings provide a more nuanced way to extend matches beyond simple linear extension?
 3. Scoring: How can similarity in embedding space be translated into biologically meaningful scores?
 4. Statistical Significance: What new statistical models might be needed for embedding-based alignments?

-By addressing these questions, your new method has the potential to significantly advance the field of sequence similarity search.